By marketing a business plan, you do not have access to sophisticated

 large front fee of some sort.

-methods like collateralizing the transaction with an
+methods like collateralizing the transaction with an "insurance bond" or

-first place.
 Even well established, sophisticated companies make the mistake of using

 individual investors to invest in the company easily and efficiently.
 A